EmilyKlein/KPFM2_MPA_FBM/README.md

 # KPFM2_MPA_FBM ~ READ ME and ANALYSIS GUIDE: Feedback management and MPAs with KPFM2
 Run KPFM2 to assess outcomes with marine protected areas (MPAs) or feedback management (FBM)

-NB!
-Please refer to the READ ME for basic use of the Krill-Predator-Fishery Model (EmilyKlein/KPFM2) before using this guide!
+*NB: Please refer to the READ ME for basic use of the Krill-Predator-Fishery Model (EmilyKlein/KPFM2) before using this guide.*

 This file contains information on the (1) data input files, (2) code for analysis, and (3) steps in analysis used to obtain various results presented in several papers (see below), wherein KPFM2 was used to assess feedback management and marine protected areas.
 The analysis uses functions coded in [R] programming language, which is available for free download at https://www.r-project.org/ (this research used RStudio, https://www.rstudio.com/, to access the R software).
 For further background and reasoning regarding the model and its use, the reader is referred to: